dasec/hystck/docs/src/generator/index.rst

     $ python -m hystck.generator examples/example-haystack.yaml

+    $ python -m hystck.generator --help

 Usage sample as a script::

     $ python examples/generate_haystack.py

-Machine
+Guest
 ^^^^^^^

-At the moment the generator can only work with one machine.
+At the moment the generator can only work with one guest.

 Collection
 ^^^^^^^^^^